UCSB-CS-Using-GitHub-In-Courses/github-acad-scripts/README.md

-github-acadwf-scripts
+github-acad-scripts
 =====================

 This repo containts scripts for github academic workflow, developed at UC Santa Barbara.
 Team Leader: Phill Conrad.
 Further Acknowledgements and list of authors/contributors at the bottom of this README.

 Overview
 ========